ArcBlock/arcblock-ios-sdk/DataBinding.md

 ```

-You need to specify a PageMapper for data source to extra the paging info in the query result, and you can call the loadMore method in the UIScrollViewDelegate method.
-Now the tableView supports infinite scroll!
+You need to specify a pageMapper closure for data source to extra the paging info in the query result, and you can call the loadMore method in the UIScrollViewDelegate method.
+Now the tableView supports infinite scroll.

+More code examples can be found [here](./Example/ocap-demo)